pand0raQ/signalspammer/README.md

 - `WEBHOOK_URL`: The URL to send the payload to (default: https://hook.finandy.com/yO3KJnXGQbpKnkbLrlUK)
 - `INTERVAL_MS`: The interval between requests in milliseconds (default: 4000)
 - `PORT`: The port for the HTTP server to listen on (default: 3000)

+## Reliability Features

+This application includes several features to ensure it keeps running reliably:

+1. **Automatic Recovery**: The application monitors its own health and automatically restarts the sending interval if no successful requests are detected for 2 minutes.

+2. **Exponential Backoff**: If multiple consecutive failures occur, the application will implement exponential backoff to avoid overwhelming the target server.

+3. **HTTP Endpoints**:
+   - `/` - Basic status information
+   - `/health` - Simple health check endpoint
+   - `/stats` - Detailed statistics about requests and memory usage
+   - `/restart` - Manually trigger a restart of the sending interval

+4. **Error Handling**: Comprehensive error handling prevents the application from crashing due to network issues or other errors.

+5. **Memory Monitoring**: Periodic logging of memory usage helps identify potential memory leaks.

+6. **Connection Management**: Uses HTTP keep-alive connections for better performance and reliability.

 ## Local Development